rohanbjkr/synthetic_panel/README.md

 # Constructing Synthetic Panels

 A Python package to estimate poverty transition shares using synthetic panel methodology with bootstrapping.
-This package is in the development phase.
+This package is in the development phase and currently implements two rounds of surveys.

 ---